 Welcome to another Blender tutorial, as constructed by me.
 Thank you for attending.
-This will be my fourth tutorial for Blender modifiers that I have created this year, I hope you are learning something from them so far.
+This will be my fourth tutorial for Blender modifiers that I have created this year, So I hope you are learning something from them so far.
 A Boolean modifier is a useful tool in your list of modifiers to use.
 Let’s go through it.

 The Boolean modifier conducts procedures on a mesh that would take too long manually.
-The operation would be complex and require mesh editing if it was done manually would be very difficult.
+The operation would be complex and require mesh editing, which if it was done manually would be very difficult.
 Therefore this will perform the Boolean procedure quicker.

 Boolean has three operations which are Union, Intersect, and Difference.
 The modifier requires two mesh objects to perform the operation, the target body while the second (or more) provides the changes in the mesh.